 So what exactly is the Circular Economy?
 Let’s start with a basic definition of an economy, as follows: The wealth and resources of a country or region, especially with regard to production and consumption of goods and services.
 That brings us to the Circular Economy.
 According to the Ellen MacArthur Foundation, a leading proponent of the Circular Economy, “A circular economy is one that is restorative and regenerative by design, and which aims to keep products, components and materials at their highest utility and value at all times, distinguishing between technical and biological cycles.”
 In the technical cycle, materials and goods created by humans remain circulating in a high-quality condition, without entering the biosphere.
 In the biological cycle, renewable materials derived from the biosphere are safely reintroduced to it.

-Sustainability has often been associated with less economic activity.
+Sustainability has often been associated with a decrease in economic activity.
 Not only is economic constraint a tough sell to profit-centric businesses, it also constitutes an impractical approach for meeting the needs of the many.
 It is estimated that the Earth will have to shoulder the demands of 3 billion new middle-class inhabitants for goods and services by 2020, at a time when the total population will be approaching 9 billion.

 One of the exciting aspects of the Circular Economy approach is that it is seen as an opportunity to allow for economic growth in a sustainable fashion, rather than achieving sustainability through decreasing production and consumption.
 Instead, the Circular Economy looks to find ways to produce needed goods, but in a manner that is disassociated from resource depletion and negative environmental impacts.

 The Circular approach requires a shift in thinking away from the production of disposable products that are recycled at best, and trashed at worst, to other models that provide better value to consumers, while maintaining the value of materials.
 Some of the relevant strategies include: